 Figure 7: Effect of domestic and foreign robots on exports per worker by industry.
-Panels A and B show the coefficient estimates (dots) and standard errors (capped lines) of the exposure to domestic and the exposure to foreign robots variable, respectively, in regressions identical to that in column (3) of Table 5, but using industry-specific exports per worker as the dependent variable.
-As a reference, the leftmost point estimate reports the result when using exports of all industries as the dependent variable.
+Panels A and B show the coefficient estimates (dots) and standard errors (capped lines) of the exposure to domestic and the exposure to foreign robots variable, respectively, in regressions identical to that in column (3) of Table 6, but using industry-specific exports per worker as the dependent variable.